toddledev/documentation/docs/13-contexts/01-overview/index.md

 ## Global state with contexts

 Context from a root-level component or page effectively creates global state, as all components in your application must be children.
-This can be useful for application-wide data, but should be used carefully to avoid creating an unwieldy global state that's difficult to manage.
+This can be useful for application-wide data, but should be used carefully to avoid creating an unwieldy global state that may become difficult to manage.